These are the best mudguards (or fenders, for those outside the UK) for road and commuting bikes, as rated by our expert testers.

 The choices available for full cover mudguards are huge and we’ll cover these later.

 Clip-on full cover mudguards and fenders

 While clip-on mudguards give decent coverage, it’s not as comprehensive as full-length mudguards.
-If your bike does not have eyelets, and you cannot use one of the aforementioned workarounds, clip-on mudguards are your next best bet.
+If your bike doesn’t have eyelets, and you cannot use one of the aforementioned workarounds, clip-on mudguards are your next best bet.

-Mudguards like the SKS Race Blade Pro and Crud Roadacer use o-rings or velcro wrapped around the frame to provide a relatively secure connection in lieu of eyelets while providing a level of coverage comparable, but not quite as thorough, as full-length mudguards.
+Mudguards such as the SKS Raceblade Pro and Crud Roadracer use o-rings or Velcro wrapped around the frame to provide a relatively secure connection in lieu of eyelets while providing a level of coverage comparable, but not quite as thorough, as full-length mudguards.

-Although their lightweight and sleek looks may seem appealing, be warned that this style of guards are often a bit of a fiddle to set up and tend to wobble about more than full cover guards.
+Although their lightweight and sleek looks may seem appealing, be warned that this style of guards is often a bit of a fiddle to set up and tends to wobble about more than full cover guards.

-Crud Road Racers are a great option for bikes without eyelets but are undoubtedly a faff to fit.
+Crud Road Racers are a great option for bikes without eyelets but are undoubtedly a hassle to fit.

 However, if your bike has especially tight clearances or lacks eyelets, these are the best options available.